Home » Recipes » Noodles » Laksa Made From Scratch Recipe

 How many types of laksa are there?

-A popular dish in Southeast Asia, laksa generally comes in nine main types in Malaysia, according to Tripzilla.
-In Singapore, it’s common to find two main types, ie Nonya laksa or curry laksa as we commonly called it, a spicy creamy curry broth made from coconut milk and curry paste served with rice noodles, tofu puffs, bean sprouts, chicken or prawns, sometimes with cockles.
+A popular dish in Southeast Asia, laksa generally comes in several main types in Malaysia.
+In Singapore, it’s common to find two main types, ie Nonya laksa or curry laksa as we commonly called it, a spicy creamy curry broth made from coconut milk and laksa paste served with rice noodles, tofu puffs, bean sprouts, chicken or prawns, sometimes with cockles.
 And Penang laksa, or assam laksa which is a clearer broth seasoned with a sour fishy paste made of asam (also known as tamarind or gelugur), ginger torch, and mackerel fish, served with rice noodles, pineapple, cucumber, mint, and chilli.
 This recipe is for the curry laksa and in Singapore it’s also served with hard boiled eggs, fish cakes and cockles.

 What is the paste made of?